Exemption for taxable property dispositions between related persons

 Example 1: Three individuals collectively hold 51% of the voting shares of a corporation and have signed an agreement allowing them to collectively elect the majority of the directors of the corporation.
 The group of three individuals will have control of the corporation, meaning that the group will be related to the corporation.

-Example 2: Individuals A and B each own 50% of the voting shares of Corporation A and have signed agreements allowing them to elect the directors of Corporation A. Therefore, collectively, Individuals A and B (the "Individuals") can elect the majority of the directors of Corporation A. Corporation A holds 100% of the voting shares of Corporation B. The Individuals want to sell property to Corporation B. The Individuals have control of both Corporation A and Corporation B. They are, therefore, a group of persons related to both Corporation A and Corporation B. The sale of the property from the Individuals to Corporation B would therefore be eligible for the exemption for property sales between related persons.
+Example 2: Individuals A and B each own 50% of the voting shares of Corporation A and have signed agreements allowing them to elect the directors of Corporation A. Therefore, collectively, Individuals A and B (the "Individuals") can elect the majority of the directors of Corporation A. Corporation A holds 100% of the voting shares of Corporation B. The Individuals want to dispose of a taxable property to Corporation B. The Individuals have control of both Corporation A and Corporation B. They are, therefore, a group of persons related to both Corporation A and Corporation B. The disposition of the taxable property from the Individuals to Corporation B would therefore be eligible for the exemption for taxable property dispositions between related persons.

 Two related corporations